 Kana’s grin widened, her teeth glinting.
 She dragged Miki backward, her nails slicing into flesh, blood trailing like a painter’s stroke.
 Miki’s screams echoed as Kana pulled her toward a storm drain, its rusted grate gaping like a mouth.

 The opening was too small, impossibly small, but Kana didn’t care.
-She forced Miki through, her body bending, snapping, her ribs splintering like dry wood.
-Miki’s screams turned wet, choking, as her torso was crushed, her spine folding inward.
-Her legs, severed by the grate’s jagged edge, lay splayed on the pavement, a grotesque mirror of Kana’s own fate.
+She forced Miki through, her body bending and snapping with a sickening crunch.
+Miki’s screams turned wet and choked as her torso was crushed, her spine folding inward.
+Her legs, severed grotesquely by the grate’s jagged edge, lay splayed on the pavement, a haunting reflection of Kana’s own fate.

 The alley fell silent, the teke-teke gone.
 Miki’s phone buzzed, a text from Rika: Where r u?
 It went unanswered, its screen flickering in the blood-soaked dark.